Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: S E P A R A B I L I T Y O F S P A T I A L L Y M E R G E D P R O C E S S E S

 The outcome of our suite of experiments reveals what one might expect for our first stated query~(1): estimation of single processes whose sampling pattern is taken as the analysis tapering window ($w\ofx$ in eq.~\ref{eq:dwl}; experiments a, g--j) results in an unbiased estimator with estimator uncertainty that is inversely proportional to the degrees of freedom.
 Deviations in $w\ofx$ introduce increased bias and uncertainty, whose magnitudes depend on the field observation window and the magnitude of the process parameters.
 The 68.7\% confidence interval for the variance $\st$ and smoothness $\nu$ do not overlap for $I$ and $I\!I$ in the properly conducted experiments, while the distributions of the range $\rho$ parameters display overlap due in part to the increased parameter variance from the reduced degrees of freedom in the \emph{mask} and \emph{anti-mask} tapered fields.
 In the experiments for \emph{(anti-)masked} single processes analyzed with a \emph{unit} taper (c--f), overlap is only a problem for $\st$ in (c) and (e) for the masked field with and without smoothing applied to the boundary of the mask which is subject to large, negative bias.
 Bias is observed for all parameters in (c--f), with a greater effect displayed by the larger-magnitude parameter model $I\!I$.
 Smoothing along the boundaries yields similar ensemble results to analyzing fields with a hard indicator boundary.
-The resolution to our query~(2) is highlighted by the outcome of the mixed-process experiment (b), which is an example of multiple, spatially separable processes observed and analyzed within the same window.
-This is a realistic scenario for geophysical sampled random fields where multiple, spatially confined, physical processes have imprinted neighboring regions.
-The result of this experiment for process~$I\!I$ within the interior of process~$I$ in light yellow (left column of Fig.~\ref{fig:merged}) and the inverse in blue (right), show ensemble estimates that are intermediate to model $I$ and $I\!I$ in $\st$, estimates that favor the smaller $\nu$ of $I$, and estimates that favor the larger value $\rho$ of $I\!I$, with overlap in the confidence intervals for both scenarios.
-In terms of model identifiability, \cite{Guillaumin+2017,Guillaumin+2022} discuss how the interactions between the geometry of the spectral density and the geometry of the sampling process can be understood via what they term the \emph{significant correlation contribution}.